Before continuing, double-check that the following ports allow inbound connections:

 Copy to Filebutton

-- Follow the Certificate Export Wizard and export the certificate as save the certificate as base64-encoded to some path you can easily reach later.
+- Follow the Certificate Export Wizard and export the certificate and save it as base64-encoded to some path you can easily reach later.

 - Double-click that certificate and click